Support

 How do I rotate the MCP bearer token?

-Menu bar icon → Regenerate token.
+Settings → MCP → Bearer Token → Rotate token.
 This invalidates the old token in the Keychain and generates a new one.
-Then click Copy Claude Desktop config and paste the new snippet into your MCP client config — the URL stays the same, only the Authorization header changes.
+Re-copy whichever Copy Config snippet your client uses and paste it into the client’s MCP config — the URL stays the same, only the Authorization header changes.
 Restart the client.

 Will peek work with Claude Desktop?